Hub Help

 • Portal Viewer.
 Can access Portal to perform ID validation.

 • Desktop User.
-Can access the Products page to download and install the Desktop product for ID validation.
+Can access the Products page to download and install Desktop software for ID validation.
 There is a separate log in URL for Desktop.
-The Desktop User role allows the Hub user to also log in to Desktop with the same Hub credentials.
+The Desktop User role allows a Hub user to also log in to Desktop with the same Hub credentials.

-• PII Viewer.
-Can view personally identifiable information (PII).
+• Transaction with PII.
+Can view transactions and personally identifiable information (PII) for transactions.

 • Theme Editor.
 Can view and edit themes in Theme Builder.